Henri03/IOT-Motor/README.md

 Um auf den Raspberry Pi zuzugreifen, können Sie die folgenden SSH-Konfigurationen verwenden.
 Es sind Konfigurationen für WLAN und LAN enthalten.

 **SSH-Konfiguration (`~/.ssh/config`):**
-ⓘ
-For code that is intended to be used in Siemens products or services, the code generation features of our AI Services may only be used after prior approval of your responsible organizational unit.

 Host PC3
 #wifi
 HostName 192.168.178.26